 “My television and phone kept screeching with alerts about tornadoes.
 My worst nightmare was the fear of being without utilities for days or weeks,” Dennis D’Amato said.

-D’Amato recalled Hurricane Milton, the recent Category 3 storm that made landfall on the western coast of Florida.
+D’Amato recalled Hurricane Milton, the Category 3 storm that made landfall on the western coast of Florida last month.
 It caused a lot of concern because it approached Florida as a Category 5 hurricane with winds as high as 180 miles per hour, according to the National Weather Service online.
 Once it moved onto land, it toned down to a Category 3 storm with winds about 120 miles per hour.

 “My home is nine miles from the coast, and I felt confident that my home would survive Hurricane Milton,” D’Amato continued.
 “I could not see outside as I had all my shutters over all of the windows. ”